1921

 For more than 50 years, Sant Ji did katha in Patiala and other cities in India.
 He travelled

-extensively all over India as well as to foreign countries like Canada, USA, Germany, Singapore and
+extensively all over India as well as to foreign countries like Canada, USA, Germany,

 Malaysia.
-He spoke to eager audiences wherever he went and spread the message of global harmony and
+He spoke to eager audiences wherever he went and spread the message of global

 love and rekindled the light of religion in many hearts.